organicmaps/organicmaps/3party/jansson/doc/apiref.rst

 ======

 Jansson uses UTF-8 as the character encoding.
 All JSON strings must be valid UTF-8 (or ASCII, as it's a subset of UTF-8).
-Normal null terminated C strings are used, so JSON strings may not contain embedded null characters.
-All other Unicode codepoints U+0001 through U+10FFFF are allowed.
+All Unicode codepoints U+0000 through U+10FFFF are allowed, but you must use length-aware functions if you wish to embed null bytes in strings.

 .. function:: json_t *json_string(const char *value)

    .. refcounting:: new

-   Returns a new JSON string, or *NULL* on error. *value* must be a valid UTF-8 encoded Unicode string.
+   Returns a new JSON string, or *NULL* on error. *value* must be a valid null terminated UTF-8 encoded Unicode string.

+.. function:: json_t *json_stringn(const char *value, size_t len)

+   .. refcounting:: new

+   Like :func:`json_string`, but with explicit length, so *value* may contain null characters or not be null terminated.

+   .. versionadded:: 2.7

 .. function:: json_t *json_string_nocheck(const char *value)